AbhinavJhanwar/object-detection-classification/tag2text-RAM/README.md

 ## RAM (Recognize Anything Model)-
 https://arxiv.org/pdf/2306.03514.pdf
 <br>Improvements over Tag2Text-<br>
-Open Vocabulary Recognition- Instead of just using tag embeddings a separate encoder is used to generate semantically rich text and that embedding is used which facilitates generalization to previously unseen categories in training stage.
-The encoder-decoder used for text generation are 12-layer transformers, and the tag recognition decoder is a 2-layer transformer.
-Off-the-shelf text encoder from CLIP is utilized to perform prompt ensembling to obtain textual label queries.
-CLIP image encoder is also used to distill image feature, which further improves the model’s recognition ability for unseen categories via image-text feature alignment.
+1. for tag generation- Instead of just using a simple decoder that generates tags, a separate CLIP based text encoder is also used to generate textual label queries and is embedded with tags embedding which facilitates generalization to previously unseen categories in training stage and generates semantically rich text of image.
+CLIP image encoder is also used to distill image feature, which further improves the model's recognition ability for unseen categories via image-text feature alignment.
 ![image](https://github.com/user-attachments/assets/313e8299-27e1-4ac7-b730-5a61725c488d)